apache/nuttx/configs/sam4l-xplained/README.txt

     CONFIG_U[S]ARTn_BITS - The number of bits.
 Must be either 7 or 8.
     CONFIG_U[S]ARTn_PARTIY - 0=no parity, 1=odd parity, 2=even parity
     CONFIG_U[S]ARTn_2STOP - Two stop bits

-  LCD Options.
-Other than the standard LCD configuration options (see configs/README.txt), the SAM4L Xplained Pro driver also supports:

-    CONFIG_LCD_PORTRAIT - Present the display in the standard 240x320
-       "Portrait" orientation.
-Default:  The display is rotated to support a 320x240 "Landscape" orientation.

 Configurations
 ^^^^^^^^^^^^^^